jjack/mhtrash.com/README.md

 # mhtrash.com
-Keeps track of which bins to put out this week
+I got tired of keeping track of which bins to put out each week, so this site does it for me.